farouk-allani/eaglefi-docs-2/docs/portfolio.md

 - **Pool Positions**: Liquidity you’ve provided.
 - **Token Details**: Click for more info on each token.
 - **Staking Positions**: Your rolls positions.
-- **Transaction History**: Display of all your transactions history.
+- **Transaction History**: Display of all your transactions history on EagleFi.

 ### Tips